rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 The specs may change and you will never learn that `specificComputation` no longer works because `bestEffortComputation` effectively hides the issue.

-The way out is to run `specificComputation` and `bestEffortComputation` separately and handle results (e.g. parsing errors if the computation is a parser) outside.
+The way out is to run `specificComputation` and `bestEffortComputation` separately and handle results (e.g. parsing errors if the computation is a parser) outside, or come up with a different way of not using the alternative.

 ## Pessimistic Instances